robromano/django-adminrestrict/README.md

 the admin pages, regardless of whether the request IP matches any pattern or IP address in the AllowedIP model.
 Note: private IP addresses are those which comply with [RFC1918](https://tools.ietf.org/html/rfc1918).

+`ADMINRESTRICT_PRIVATE_IP_PREFIXES` will allow overriding the default list of private IP prefixes that is used to identify an IP address as a private IP address.
+Defaults to `('10.', '172.', '192.', '127.')`

 [build-status-image]: https://secure.travis-ci.org/robromano/django-adminrestrict.svg?branch=master
 [travis]: https://travis-ci.org/robromano/django-adminrestrict?branch=master
 [pypi-version]: https://badge.fury.io/py/django-adminrestrict.svg